 Oscar Fish Common Diseases

-Although healthy Oscars are less likely get sick, it is not uncommon for them to contract several different diseases if you don’t care after them properly.
-Follow the advice in our oscar fish care guide and you won’t have many problems, but sometimes they are unavoidable.
+Although healthy Oscars are less likely to get sick, it is not uncommon for them to contract several different diseases if you don’t take care of them properly.
+Follow the advice in our Oscar fish care guide and you won’t have many problems, but sometimes they are unavoidable.
 Nature has her ways of dealing us a dodgy hand from time to time.

 Hole in the head disease is not particularly hard to treat, but the earlier that you spot any symptoms, the easier it will be.